 Correspondence with Tchaikovsky

-4 letters from Tchaikovsky to his wife Antonina have survived, dating from 1878 to 1890, all of which are available in English translations on this site:
+4 letters from Tchaikovsky to his wife Antonina have survived, dating from 1878 to 1890, all of which have been translated into English on this website:

 - Letter 720a – 8/20 January 1878, from San Remo

 - Letter 822a – 1/13 May 1878, from Kamenka